Senseimillan/HRM-Scaling-Liquidation/README.md

 By analyzing the HRM’s training objective, we identify the root cause as a failure of the Implicit Function Theorem (IFT) under the influence of Zero-Order Hold (ZOH) dynamics.
 The discrete update intervals of the High-level module act as Dirac delta impulses that physically shatter the continuous latent flow.
 While recent literature, such as the Contraction Mapping Model (CMM), attempts to solve this via point-attractor collapse and hyperspherical repulsion, this approach mathematically lobotomizes the network—destroying the topological proximity required for divergent reasoning.

 This whitepaper proposes a biomimetic and geometric solution: **Harmonic Limit-Cycle Reasoning via Poincaré Deep Equilibrium (P-DEQ)**.
 By replacing discrete impulses with **Continuous Harmonic Gating**, and mapping the system to a stroboscopic limit-cycle governed by Floquet multipliers, we mathematically guarantee a well-conditioned Jacobian for 1-step DEQ gradient approximations.
 Furthermore, to combat Representational Drift over long recursive horizons, we introduce **Grid-Cell Topological Anchoring (GC-TA)**.
 By projecting the continuous latent manifold across a differentiable periodic energy landscape, this framework establishes topological anchoring without breaking the exact analyticity required for DEQ root-finding.
-Together, P-DEQ and GC-TA offer a blueprint for scaling infinite-horizon, foundational reasoning to the billion-parameter frontier.
+Together, P-DEQ and GC-TA offer a blueprint for scaling hierarchical reasoning to the billion-parameter frontier.

 ---